 The New Yorker has, I assume for a limited time, put on its website a 2004 profile of a young African-American running to represent Illinois in the United States Senate.*

 I can’t imagine it was more fun to read then than now.
-Among the highlights: the prescient sentiment of all who had [...]
+Among the highlights: the prescient sentiment of all who had met [...]

 by hilzoy at Obsidian Wings.
 Cross-posted with permission.

 Geraldine Ferraro wrote a horrible op-ed in the Boston Globe.
 She says a number of things about the effects of sexism on the Clinton campaign, which I do not propose to consider here.
-But she also claims that the concerns of Reagan Democrats have [...]
+But she also claims that the concerns of Reagan Democrats have not [...]

 It does the whole ‘magical people of color’ bit, which I recognize is problematic.
 But the pacing is great , the script is really smart, and the four leads give flawless performances.
 Furthermore, it’s the second feature by Tom McCarthy, who helmed The Station Agent and was last seen making up stories as Scott [...]